Cloud Predictions for 2019 -

 Scientific data storage

 In many cases, scientific data storage usage still follows old patterns.
 Copy the data from a laptop/USB disk/lab server to a computing cluster/VM/etc. and compute on it.
 Copy the results somewhere, maybe back to the laptop, play around with them.
-Maybe you copy the data somewhere else for visualization, or further processing, and you juggle a few copies and versions, and try not to
+Maybe you copy the data somewhere else for visualization, or further processing, and you juggle a few copies and versions, and try not to mix them up.

 These models aren’t really efficient, nor easy to use.
 The future workflows will revolve much more around the data itself.
 Either data is directly produced to, or you upload the data to a generally accessible storage, most likely an object storage service.